Scenic Station to Station Walk – Walk 4 Ambergate to Belper

 All walks have been carefully waymarked by green discs bearing a coloured arrow.
 Yellow indicates footpath status to be used by walkers.
 Blue arrows indicate bridleway status and can be enjoyed by walkers, cyclists and horseriders.
 All the discs bear the legend Derwent Valley Walks.

-Download the leaflet: Station to Station Walk Duffield to Ambergate
+This is Walk 4 on this leaflet: Station to Station Walk Duffield to Ambergate

 A walk through village, farmland and, after one short climb, excellent views from the valley ridge.